lsst-dm/dmtn-208/index.rst

 We assume the input should be provided as a Butler data query and as a table in an input Butler collection.
 The pipeline should specify the format of that input Butler collection and the Butler type or types to use.
-As with the ``ID`` transformation, this may be different for different pipelines.
+This may be different for different pipelines.

 Polygon is optional in our formal requirements, but range stencils cannot be advertised with an IVOA capability unless we implement polygons, so it would be good if we could do so.